RosterElf Logo

 FLEXIBILITYFAIR WORK

-Outlines eligibility, request procedures and types of flexible arrangements available.
-Covers remote work, adjusted hours and compressed work weeks in line with Fair Work requirements.
+Outlines eligibility and request procedures for remote work, adjusted hours and compressed weeks, in line with Fair Work flexible work rules.

 Read more